erasmus-without-paper/ewp-specs-api-iias-approval/README.md

 ### `approving_hei_id` (required)

-Identifier of the HEI which we want to get the approval from.
+Identifier of the HEI from which we want to get the approval.
 This MUST be the HEI covered by the server.
 It MUST be required, even if the server covers only a single HEI.